 Once filled, the W-4 doesn't need to be adjusted yearly if there is no change of job.
 If you are already employed then you don't need to fill out a new W-4 even though sometimes the IRS makes certain adjustments to the form.
 If you are changing your job then this will require you to fill out a new W-4.

 The current W-4 now has fewer sections than the previous version.
 If you are not switching jobs or taking on more, then your W-4 doesn't need any adjustments.
-There were seven sections in the old W-4, however, effective since December 2020, the new W-4 now has 5 sections that an employee must fill out to allow the employer to withhold and pay taxes on their behalf.
+There were seven sections in the old W-4, however, effective in December 2020, the new W-4 now has 5 sections that an employee must fill out to allow the employer to withhold and pay taxes on their behalf.

 How to Fill Out Form W-4